amarillion/helixgraph/docs/mazes.md

 If you want to know more, I highly recommend [Mazes for programmers](http://www.mazesforprogrammers.com/)

-Helixgraph currently contains one maze generation algorith, I plan to add more in the future.
-Here is how you may use it:
+Helixgraph currently contains the following maze generation algorithms:

+* **Recursive backtracker**: Starts from a random walk, and backtracks if it gets stuck, until the entire maze is filled.
+Produces mazes with nice windy paths with few long dead ends.
+* **(Random) Kruskal's algorithm**: Assigns each node to its own set, then merge sets randomly until we end up with a perfect maze.
+Currently only the *random* variant of Kruskal's algorithm is implemented.
+Produces mazes with lots of short dead ends.
+* **Prim's algorithm**: From the starting point, picks the edge with the lowest weight and adds the next edge to the open set.
+Variants of prim are possible based on how the next edge is picked in case there are ties.
+The LAST_ADDED_* variants look more like recursive backtracker, the RANDOM_* variant looks more like Kruskal.
+The weighting function can be used to give the generated maze a certain bias.

-## Recursive Backtracker: generate a random maze
+## Code example: generate a random maze

+Here is how you may use one of these algorithms to generate a maze:

 Here are some key bits of code to generate a 10x10 maze.
 For full source code, see [maze.js](../examples/maze/main.js)